-To make the new hospital as easy and efficient as possible for patients, the design creates centers of care – including Cancer, Surgery, Testing and Treatment, Neuroscience, Emergency, Maternal-Child Health, Eating Disorders, Critical Care, Pediatrics, Cardiac and Pulmonary Care — that keep related services near each other.
+To make the new hospital as convenient as possible for patients, the design creates centers of care to keep related services near each other.